-Eating cheesecake is a very sensual experience: texture is everything.
+Eating cheesecake is a sensory experience: Texture is everything.
 Some recipes contain a small amount of starch, such as flour or cornstarch.
 These cheesecakes have a more cake-like texture.
 Cheesecake recipes that do not contain flour are luxuriously smooth and dense.

-To make a marble filling: Pour a fruit or chocolate sauce in a spiral pattern over the cheesecake filling.
+Here’s how make a marbleized pattern in the batter before baking.
+Pour a fruit or chocolate sauce in a spiral pattern over the cheesecake filling.
 Use the tip of a paring knife or a wooden skewer to pull lines out from the center like spokes on a wheel, or create a free-form swirl pattern.

-Cheesecake is a custard at heart.
+Cheesecake batter is a custard.
 It’s delicate, so you want to bake it slowly and evenly without browning the top.
 The most effective way to do this is to bake it in a water bath.
 This water bath method bakes the cake very gently, so it won’t darken, curdle, or crack.

 Here’s how to bake cheesecake in a water bath: